UniversalDevicesInc-PG3/udi-wirelesstag-poly/README.md

 If you have issues, please create an issue https://github.com/jimboca/udi-wirelesstag-poly/issues  If you have questions please use the forum.

+NOTE: There is a BUG in Polyglot 2.2.0 so the 'Click Authorize ...'
+Notice may never disappear from the Polyglot web page.
+Hopefully this will be fixed soon.
+If the WirelessTagsController 'OAUTH2' is 'True' then it's okay and you don't need to click the authorize.

   - 2.0.1  04/17/2018
     - Fix initialization of Short Poll, Long Poll, Debug Mode, on controller, and Monitor Tags of TagManager nodes.
   - 2.0.0  03/22/2018